Office 365 Adoption: You have to think out of the box!

 Factors preventing the adoption of Office 365 advanced features

-The low adoption rate of Office 365 most advanced online collaboration features can be explained by the following factors:
+The low adoption rate of Office 365 most advanced cloud-based collaboration features can be explained by the following factors:

 - No time to devote to learning Office 365.